codedx/codedx-kubernetes/README.md

 >Note: If running `pwsh ./guided-setup.ps1` generates errors mentioning unexpected tokens, run `pwsh ./guided-setup-check-prereqs.ps1` to test whether your system meets the PowerShell Core v7 prerequisite.

-The guided setup script checks to see whether your system meets the prerequisites before gathering configuration data with a [series of steps](#guided-setup-steps) to help you specify the setup.ps1 parameters necessary to deploy Code Dx in your Kubernetes environment.
-If you want to use LDAP for authentication, refer to the [LDAP configuration instructions](./setup/core/docs/auth/use-ldap.md) before starting the guided setup.
+The guided setup script checks whether your system meets the prerequisites before gathering configuration data with a [series of steps](#guided-setup-steps) to help you specify the setup.ps1 parameters necessary to deploy Code Dx in your Kubernetes environment.

-At the conclusion of the guided setup, you can either run the generated setup commands or save the commands to run them later (recommended).
+Finish the guided setup by either running the generated setup command or saving your setup command to one or more files.
+Saving your setup command is recommended and something that's required if you want to configure authentication with [LDAP](./setup/core/docs/auth/use-ldap.md) or [specify Code Dx property values](./setup/core/docs/config/codedx-props.md) in the [Code Dx Properties File](https://codedx.com/Documentation/InstallGuide.html#CodeDxPropertiesFile).

 >Note: You can find a description of each setup command parameter [here](./setup/core#setup-script).